openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 - open OH console (execute "openhab-cli console")
 - set the debug level ("log:set DEBUG org.openhab.binding.shelly")
 - issue command or wait until problem occurs
-- post an extract of openhab.log to the community thread (or send the author a PM) (make sure the log extract has enough information, some more lines are fine)
+- post an extract of openhab.log to the community thread (or send the author a PM - make sure the log extract has enough information, some more lines are fine)

 ## Feature Request